Skip to main content

 Overview

-Vitamin B3, also known as niacin or niacinamide, is a water-soluble vitamin that serves as a precursor to NAD+ (nicotinamide adenine dinucleotide), a central coenzyme in cellular energy metabolism.
-NAD+ is essential for oxidative phosphorylation, acting as an electron carrier that enables ATP generation in mitochondria.
-Niacin also supports sirtuin signaling and mitochondrial biogenesis, making it key for neuronal energy metabolism.
-Adequate niacin intake helps maintain NAD+ levels, which naturally decline with age and can be depleted under conditions of high energy demand or stress.
+Vitamin B3, also known as niacin or niacinamide, is a water-soluble vitamin that serves as a precursor to NAD⁺ (nicotinamide adenine dinucleotide), a central coenzyme in cellular energy metabolism.
+NAD⁺ is essential for oxidative phosphorylation, acting as an electron carrier that enables ATP generation in mitochondria.
+Niacin also supports sirtuin signalling and mitochondrial biogenesis, making it important for neuronal energy metabolism.
+As part of the broader B-vitamin group, niacin works interdependently with other B vitamins to support brain energy production and neurochemical synthesis Kennedy 2016.

 Recipes